-Being one of the most visited destinations in Colombia, San Andres Island’s wealth and beauty comes from the waters surrounding it: the so-called sea of the seven colors.
-A name inspired by the different tones and contrasts produced from the sunlight hitting over the bottom of sand, corals and algae.
-However, many do not realize that the reality underwater is far from being so idyllic and instead marine life is in serious danger.
+Being one of the most visited destinations in Colombia, San Andres Island’s wealth and beauty come from the waters surrounding it: the so-called sea of the seven colors.
+A name inspired by the different tones and contrasts produced from the sunlight hitting over the bottom of sand, corals, and algae.
+However, many do not realize that the reality underwater is far from being so idyllic, and instead, marine life is in serious danger.
 This situation is not exclusive to San Andrés and is directly and indirectly caused by human action.
 If we are responsible beings, we will understand that it is necessary to do something about it, whether to protect and prevent or to repair the damage.

-For me it was very significant to be able to contribute in the maintenance of the nurseries and see the evolution and growth of the planted colonies.
-However, the most special moment was undoubtedly the transplant dive, since it is when the nuraery-grown coral colonies are located in their new home and are left to grow and reproduce in areas where the reef was previously depleted.
+For me, it was very significant to be able to contribute to the maintenance of the nurseries and see the evolution and growth of the planted colonies.
+However, the most special moment was undoubtedly the transplant dive, since it is when the nursery-grown coral colonies are located in their new home and are left to grow and reproduce in areas where the reef was previously depleted.
 When doing this is possible to feel the importance and reach of the project.

 At the end of this experience, I am very satisfied with the knowledge I gained and the assurance that I have contributed my bit to the reefs and this valuable project.
 I feel immensely grateful for the people who promote it and made it possible.
 I hope to continue participating in future expeditions because I feel very fulfilled when I practice diving with purpose!!

 By Juliana Rodríguez - Historiadora del arte, Reef Check EcoDiver, Reef Repair Diver, 2 Reef Check expeditions.